Who Owns the Fingers Behind

-punish me teach me a lesson provide me with some time-consuming entertainment, because I’m fairly certain that I said something along the lines of “being bored.”
-During the eighties, my mother (and all the women in my family, really) were in the throws of creative crafting.
+During the eighties, my mother (and all the women in my family, really) were in the throws (not pun intended) of creative crafting.
 There were crochet afghans (and clothing, UGH) being made.
 Forays into ceramics, and fake Cabbage Patch Kid doll making, and even puff painted t-shirts and tea towels.
 I’m not sure who instigated these creative endeavors – but the core concepts of crafting and creating became very important motifs in my life.

 The first thing I ever crocheted was a granny square blanket for my teddy bear.
-Surprisingly, I have the teddy bear still, but not his blanket.
-But it was awesome.
+You might be surprised to learn I still have both the teddy bear and also his blanket.
 Addicted to the thrill of completion, and building on that initial success, I then ventured to create a “throw” or lap blanket for myself.
 And it only took me 7 years to complete it because as I got into high school, my interest waned as I became more enthused in school and boys. =)

-Regardless, the crafting and creating “gene” was reactivated and that same year, I tried canning (that old-fashioned skill of putting foods into hot jars for storage), crochenit (a hybrid form of crochet), tatting, and I even tried knitting.
+Regardless, the crafting and creating “gene” was reactivated and that same year, I taught myself to knit, tried crochenit (a hybrid form of crochet using a double-ended crochet hook), and even tatting.
 I would go on to buy a knitting machine eventually because it was so much faster, and appealed to my sense of almost-instant gratification. =)

-After I moved to North Carolina in 2007, I joined a group in Chapel Hill to try and learn how to spin my own yarn.
-My first spindle was a drop spindle made of old CDs.
-I eventually picked up a couple of professional spindles and use them often when I am spinning keepsake mementos, but I still have a sweet spot for my heavy CD spindle.
+After I moved to North Carolina in 2007, I joined a group in Chapel Hill to try and learn how to (successfully) spin my own yarn.
+I say “successfully” because my first attempts were self-taught using a spindle I made from old AOL CDs, and the outcome was unfit for anything but felting.
+I eventually picked up a couple of professional spindles and use them often, especially I am spinning keepsake mementos.

 But again the need to create more and faster reared it’s ugly head and so I bought a double treadle, Ladybug.
 And I spun.
 And Loved it.